AvolitesLtd/TitanManual/docs/system-settings/key-profiles.md

 set to \[Global\], the default global profile for Cue / Chase / Cue List is used.

-You can quickly set the Key Profile for a playback by selecting the handle while holding the \<Options\> button down.
+You can quickly set the Key Profile for a playback by selecting the handle while holding the <Keys.HardKey>Options</Keys.HardKey> button down.